Inverted yield curve: As a leading indicator

 It has often been said that the inverted yield curve has been one of the most reliable leading indicators for economic recession during the post–World War II era.
 Proponents of this position maintain that inversion tends to predate a recession 7 to 24 months in advance.
 Others are skeptical, for example stating that the inverted yield curve is "not necessarily" a reliable metric for predicting recession, or that it has predicted "nine of the past five" recessions.

 In 2023, inversion during a labor shortage and low indebtedness raised questions over whether widespread awareness of its predictive power made it less predictive.

 The longest and deepest Treasury yield curve inversion in history began in July 2022, as the Federal Reserve sharply increased the fed funds rate to combat the 2021–2023 inflation surge.
 Despite widespread predictions by economists and market analysts of an imminent recession, none materialized, economic growth remained steady, and a Reuters survey of economists that month found they expected the economy to continue growing for the next two years.
 An earlier survey of bond market strategists found a majority no longer believed an inverted curve to be a reliable recession predictor.
 The curve began re-steepening toward positive territory in June 2024, as it had at other points during that inversion; in every previous inversion they examined, Deutsche Bank analysts found the curve had re-steepened before a recession began.

+The spread returned to positive territory in early September 2024, ending the inversion.